 There are many home improvement projects for which we would encourage you to consider the DIY path, from refinishing a table, to trying your hand at some light landscaping.

 There are other home repairs, however, that are truly best left to professionals, and gutter installation is among them.
 We know what some of you are likely thinking – “But gutter installation doesn’t seem that hard!”
 And as with so many things in life, things are not always as they seem.

 While installing new gutters doesn’t involve as much “hard labor” as some heavier-lift home improvements, like brick-laying or digging an inground pool, it is a more time-intensive task than you might expect, and a complex one at that.
-To understand why installation requires extensive experience and expertise, simply consider the function a gutter is serving – to divert water away from your house.
-This is where that Physics class from high school comes into play as professional gutter installers determine the ideal angles and perfect pitch for your seamless gutters to function as flawlessly as possible.
+To understand why installation requires extensive experience and expertise, simply consider the function a gutter is serving – to divert water away from your house. .
+Professional gutter installers determine the ideal angles and perfect pitch to ensure your gutters function as flawlessly as possible.

 At Thompson Creek, we are more than just proud of our custom seamless gutters, we’re confident enough in their construction that we back them with our 50-Year No-Hassle Warranty.
 Because we own every step of the process, from the design and build, to the gutter installation, we can ensure all elements are approached with our rigorous quality control in mind.
 We’re honored that you chose us for your home improvement project, and want you to enjoy the peace-of-mind that comes with a decision well-made!

 If you can't find answers just contact us